Glubs9/FirstLambdaCalculusInterpreterInHaskell/README.md

 abstraction is written as follows: / Variable .
 Expression
 Application has to be specified using a \*. ie: Expression \* Expression
 Brackets () exist and work in much the same way as any other infix system.
+There are no comments as I couldn't be bothered.

 # important notes
 abstraction has higher precedence then application in this interpreter so /a.a\*a will parse as (/a.a)\*a